Nrityagram/ng-static/README.md

-Static HTML, CSS and Javascript files for the website at www.nrityagram.org
+Static HTML, CSS and Javascript files for the website

 Site is deployed on Netlify